Merck Manual

 • Androgenetic alopecia (male-pattern and female-pattern hair loss) is the most common type of hair loss.

-• Concomitant virilization in women or scarring hair loss should prompt a thorough evaluation for an underlying disorder.
+• Concomitant virilization in women should prompt a thorough evaluation for an underlying disorder.

 • Microscopic hair examination or scalp biopsy may be required for definitive diagnosis.